kevba/blog/content/posts/compiling-at91bootstrap.md

 Tada!
 The bootloader is now flahed onto the device.
 YOu should be able to boot normally now.

 ## Final notes
-During the flashing of the image, the original tpl (u-boot) might be partially overwritten.
+During the flashing of the image, the original tpl (U-Boot) might be partially overwritten.
 This means that after booting to at91bootstrap the system halts.
-If that is the case, sam-ba can be used once again to flash u-boot.
+If that is the case, sam-ba can be used once again to flash U-Boot.

 Set the system into rom-boot, initilize the memory.
-Now u-boot can be flashed using the following command:
+Now U-Boot can be flashed using the following command:

 ```
-sudo sam-ba -p serial:ttyUSB0 -b sam9xx5-ek -a nandflash -c erase:0x40000:0xc0000 -c write:u-boot.bin:0x40000; \
+sudo sam-ba -p serial:ttyUSB0 -b sam9xx5-ek -a nandflash -c erase:0x40000:0xc0000 -c write:U-Boot.bin:0x40000; \
 ```